rtome85/powfl/README.md

 ### `POST /calculate-power-flow`

 Accepts a complete network description in per-unit and returns per-bus voltages and per-branch power flows.
+The backend runs a Newton-Raphson power flow via pandapower for each island independently.

 **Request body**